paulomoraesdev/take-home-assessment/DECISIONS.md

 - Decided to keep everything in a **single store** for simplicity (all logic still relates to contacts, whether displaying or manipulating).
   Time constraints also influenced this decision 😅.
 - Implemented **Light/Dark mode** support, but only following the user’s OS settings.
   A manual theme toggler was not implemented due to lack of time.
+- Wrote the code documentations following JSDoc pattern, and tried to make every doc piece as similar as possible with the others in the project.